-Prevention of violent extremism - the 'Prevent' agenda
+Prevention of violent extremism - the 'Prevent' Duty

-- 1. In February 2008 the Government published guidance to local partners including training centres on preventing violent extremism [1].
-While the guidance was prompted following examples of Al Qaida behaviour, it is also aimed at reducing the risk of radicalisation of vulnerable people by other groups, including some Animal Rights Groups and Far Right Groups. - Prevent is about preventing people and our learners from being drawn into terrorism or into supporting terrorism.
-Prevent takes and multi-agency approach and is about managing risks.
-Prevent: - responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views; - provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support; - works with a wide range of sectors (including education, criminal justice, faith, charities, online and health) where there are risks of radicalisation that we need to deal with. - 3.
-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
-To reduce the risk from terrorism we need not only to stop terrorist attacks but also to prevent people becoming terrorists.
-This is one objective of prevent, part of CONTEST, the Government's strategy for countering international terrorism. - 4.
+- 1. In 2011, the Government published the Prevent Strategy which raised awareness of the specific need to safeguard children, young people and families from extremism and radicalisation which is the holding of extreme political or religious views e.g. animal welfare rights, environmentalists, Extreme right wing, white supremacy groups, anti-gay groups, Islam, Christian ideology.
+Extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 2.
+The Counter Terrorism and Security Act 2015 places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism ("The Prevent duty"). - 3.
+Prevent is one of the 4 strands of the UK Government's CONTEST Strategy, that focuses in specifically on trying to prevent people and our learners from being drawn into terrorism or into supporting terrorism.
+The Prevent Duty is about keeping our learners both safe and within the law, and not about preventing learners from having political and religious views, rather to support them to develop and discuss those views or act on them in non-extremist ways. - 4.
+Prevent works within the non-criminal space, using early engagement to encourage individuals and communities to challenge violent extremist ideologies and behaviours, and takes and multi-agency approach and is about managing risks.
+Prevent: - responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views; - provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support; - works with a wide range of sectors (including education, criminal justice, faith, charities, online and health) where there are risks of radicalisation that we need to deal with. - 5.
+Radicalisation refers to the process is the process of a person legitimising support for, or use of, terrorist violence.
+Most people who commit terrorism offences do so of their own agency and dedication to an ideological cause.
 Radicalisation is usually a process over time, not a single event and during that process, behaviours as well as opinions are likely to change.

 These changes may be apparent to the friends, families and work colleagues of the person concerned, along with teachers.
 As part of wider safeguarding responsibilities centre staff will be alert to:

-Disclosures by learners of their exposure to the extremist actions, views or materials of others outside of centre, such as in their homes or community groups, especially where learners have not actively sought these out;
+- Disclosures by learners of their exposure to the extremist actions, views or materials of others outside of centre, such as in their homes or community groups, especially where learners have not actively sought these out; - graffiti symbols, writing or art work promoting extremist messages or images; - learners accessing extremist material online, including through social networking sites:

-- graffiti symbols, writing or art work promoting extremist messages or images; - learners accessing extremist material online, including through social networking sites: - parental/agent reports of changes in behaviour, friendship or actions and requests for assistance; - Local authority services, police reports of issues affecting learners in other training centres, colleges, universities, schools or other settings; - learners voicing opinions drawn from extremist ideologies and narratives; - use of extremist or 'hate' terms to exclude others or incite violence: - intolerance of difference, whether secular or religious or, in line with our Equality & Diversity policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture; - attempts to impose extremist views or practices on others; - Anti-western or Anti-British views - 5.
+- parental/agent reports of changes in behaviour, friendship or actions and requests for assistance; - Local authority services, police reports of issues affecting learners in other training centres, colleges, universities, schools or other settings; - learners voicing opinions drawn from extremist ideologies and narratives; - use of extremist or 'hate' terms to exclude others or incite violence; - intolerance of difference, whether secular or religious or, in line with our Equality & Diversity policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture; - attempts to impose extremist views or practices on others; - Anti-western or Anti-British views

 Training centres have a specific role to: